flyteorg/flytekit/docs/source/contributing.rst

 Cookbook Testing
 ----------------
 Please see the `cookbook <https://github.com/flyteorg/flytesnacks/tree/master/cookbook>`__ and the generated `docs <https://flytecookbook.readthedocs.io/en/latest/>`__ for more information.
-This example repo can be cloned and run on a local Flyte cluster, or just in your IDE or other Python environment.
+This example repo can be cloned and run on a local Flyte cluster or in your IDE or other Python environments.

 Follow the setup instructions for the cookbook and then override it with the version of Flytekit you're interested in testing by running something like: ::